-To support ongoing effectiveness of CNO's statutory committees, Council is being asked to approve four appointments:
+To support ongoing effectiveness of CNO's statutory committees, Council is being asked to approve three appointments to fill recent vacancies:

 - the appointment of Neil Hillier, RPN to the Inquiries, Complaints and Reports Committee (ICRC), based on the recommendation of the Executive Committee - the appointment of Todd Hillhouse, Public Member of Council, to the Discipline and Fitness to Practise Committee.
 This recommendation is being brought directly to Council, as the timing of the appointment did not allow for Executive Committee consideration. - the appointment of Aleksandra Grzeszczuk, RN, to the Discipline and Fitness to Practise Committee.
-This recommendation is being brought directly to Council, as the timing of the appointment did not allow for Executive Committee consideration. - the appointment of Mark Sack, Public Member of Council, to the Discipline and Fitness to Practise Committee.
 This recommendation is being brought directly to Council, as the timing of the appointment did not allow for Executive Committee consideration.